Compute

 3. Label an object.

 Identify an object in an image.
 Click the top, bottom, leftmost, and rightmost points on the object contour.
-In the dialog box that is displayed, set the label name and click Add.
+In the displayed dialog box, set the label name and click Add.
 After labeling an image, click below the image to view in the image list and click an unlabeled image to label the new image.

 4. Click Back to Data Labeling Preview in the upper left part of the page to view the labeling information.
-In the dialog box that is displayed, click Yes to save the labeling settings.
+In the displayed dialog box, click Yes to save the labeling settings.

-The selected images are automatically moved to the Labeled tab page.
-On the Unlabeled and All statuses tab pages, the labeling information is updated along with the labeling process, including the added label names and the number of images for each label.
+The selected images are automatically moved to the Labeled tab.
+In the Unlabeled and All statuses tabs, the labeling information is updated along with the labeling process, including the added label names and the number of images for each label.

 Viewing Labeled Images